ThomasCarstens/BotDrivestoWaypoint/README.md

 ![GitHub Logo](/images/state_machine.png)

 ## Development Goals
-2 May: All checkboxes will be checked in less than 10 days :smiley:
+2 May: Project will be usable in less than 10 days :smiley:

 ### Project security
 :ballot_box_with_check: Upload project from ThomasCarstens PC

+:black_square_button: Github files are setup for any virtualenv.

 ### Project demo
 :ballot_box_with_check: Demo is possible but...